siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/README.md

 Please cite as

-Siddhaling Urologin, Sunil Thomas, "3D Visualization of Sentiment Measures and Sentiment Classification using Combined Classifier for Customer Product Reviews",  International Journal of Advanced Computer Science and Applications (IJACSA), Volume 9 Issue 5, June, 2018.
+Siddhaling Urologin, Sunil Thomas, "3D Visualization of Sentiment Measures and Sentiment Classification using Combined Classifier for Customer Product Reviews",  International Journal of Advanced Computer Science and Applications (IJACSA), Volume 9 Issue 5, pp. 60-68, June, 2018.

 # Further Projects and Contact